-Hakea pycnoneura is a rounded shrub that reaches a height of two metres by the same width.
+Hakea pycnoneura is a rounded shrub that reaches a height of 2 metres by the same width; without a lignotuber.

-Leaves are linear and up to 15 centimetres long with prominent veins.
+Leaves are linear and narrow, up to 15 cm long by about 0.7 cm wide, with prominent veins.
 They tend to be greyish with silky hairs.

 Hakea pycnoneura would make a fragrant hedge or screening plant.

 Some years ago, on a trip to south-western Western Australia, we came across this species growing on a roadside.
 We were attracted by the strong flower perfume and handsome blooms.

 Honeyeaters are attracted to the flowers.
 Our specimen flowered for the first time in August 2013 after two years in the ground.
 The flower clusters are similar in appearance to the better known Hakea petiolaris.